D-arko/Darko-Frontend-Developer/README.md

 This app is made with create-react-app.

-It fetches data from SpaceX API and displays Rockets.
+It fetches data from SpaceX API to display Rockets.

 Tailwind CSS was used for styling.